Gradient Norm Regularization Second-Order Algorithms for Solving Nonconvex-Strongly Concave Minimax Problems: Numerical Results

 \section{Numerical Results}

-In this section, we compare the numerical performance of the proposed GRTR and LMNegCur algorithms with the gradient descent (GDA) algorithm, the MCN algorithm \cite{Luo2022FindingSS}, the MINIMAX-TR algorithm, and the MINIMAX-TRACE algorithm \cite{Yao2024TwoTR} in solving a synthetic minimax optimization problem and an adversarial deep learning problem.
-The first experiment is implemented using Python 3.6 on a laptop with an Intel Core i7 2.8GHz and 8GB of RAM, while the second experiment is conducted on a 2.2GHz CPU, 80GB of RAM, and an Nvidia RTX 4090D GPU.
+In this section, we compare the numerical performance of the proposed GRTR (IGRTR) and LMNegCur (ILMNegCur) algorithms with the gradient descent (GDA) algorithm, the MCN (IMCN) algorithm \cite{Luo2022FindingSS}, the MINIMAX-TR algorithm, and the MINIMAX-TRACE algorithm \cite{Yao2024TwoTR} in solving a synthetic minimax optimization problem (a highly artificial piecewise function with smooth components connecting the segments) and a nonconvex-strongly concave minimax problem with sinusoidal perturbation and an adversarial deep learning problem.
+The first two experiments are implemented using Python 3.6 on a laptop with an Intel Core i7 2.8GHz and 8GB of RAM, while the last experiment is conducted on a 2.2GHz CPU, 80GB of RAM, and an Nvidia RTX 4090D GPU.